lab64makerspace/intro2PCBdesign/Overview & Details/README.md

 # Overview of "Intro to PCB Design"
-This workshop series was offered Winter Quarter AY 2018-2019.
-We're thinking about offering it in Spring Quarter AY2019-2020.
+Below is a proposed timeline with a list of topics to be discussed.
+Please let us know if we have missed something that you think should be covered. *We will NOT go into any depth concerning stripline structures, etc. because of time constraints.* Truth be told, it is a lot of stuff!
+IF there is something *IN PARTICULAR* that you are interested in or curious about, please let us know and, if it is in scope, we'll try to accommodate; you're probably not the only person interested, so please pitch in.

 We are interested in your feedback!
-Please send comments, question and suggestions to: lab64ca@ee.stanford.edu
+Please send comments, questions and suggestions to: lab64ca@ee.stanford.edu

 Please use the [issues tab](../../issues) to post questions and answer other students' questions.